Poverty in Pakistan: Feudalism

 Pakistan is home to a large feudal landholding system where landholding families hold thousands of acres and do little work on the agriculture themselves.
 Since, feudalism is rampant in such areas, people cannot acquire and hold land, which is one of the main sources of livelihood in rural agricultural areas of Pakistan.
 They enlist the services of their serfs to perform the labour of the land.
 51% of poor tenants owe money to the landlords.
 The landlords' position of power allows them to exploit the only resource the poor can possibly provide: their own labour.

 Inequality and natural disasters

 The 2010 Pakistan floods accentuated differences between the wealthy and poor in Pakistan.
 Abdullah Hussain Haroon, Pakistan's diplomat to the United Nations, alleged that wealthy feudal warlords and landowners in Pakistan have been diverting funds and resources away from the poor and into their own private relief efforts.
-Haroon also alluded to was evidence that landowners had allowed embankments to burst, leading to water flowing away from their land.
-There are also allegations that local authorities colluded with the warlords to divert funds.
+Haroon also alluded to evidence that landowners had allowed embankments to burst, leading to water flowing away from their land.
+Pakistan is the sixth most populous country in the world, 60% of its inhabitants are under the age of thirty.
 The floods have accentuated the sharp divisions in Pakistan between the wealthy and the poor.
 The wealthy, with better access to transportation and other facilities, have suffered far less than the poor of Pakistan.